Wendy Godek

 M.S., PhD Rutgers, The State University of New Jersey

 Wendy Godek is an Assistant Professor of Politics and International Relations.
-She is also a faculty member of the Latin American and Latino Studies Program and affiliated with the Department of Public Health.
-She received her Ph.D. in Global Affairs from Rutgers, The State University of New Jersey.
+She is serves on the advisory committees of the Latin American and Latino Studies Program, the Food Studies Program, and the Sustainability Studies Program.
+She received her MS and Ph.D. in Global Affairs from Rutgers, The State University of New Jersey.
+She also holds a BS in Sociology from the University of Oregon.

-Dr. Godek’s research examines social and political change in agrarian and food systems, focusing largely on efforts to deepen social and environmental justice.
-She has conducted and/or collaborated on research in Latin America concerning food sovereignty movements and policy, agroecological transitions, gender and inclusive rural development, and local multi-stakeholder innovation and learning platforms.
-She is currently working on a co-authored book project on environmental justice and the self-determination of local communities.
+Dr. Godek’s research explores questions of power and change in development to deepen social and environmental justice, focusing on agrarian and agrifood politics, policy, and governance.
+She has conducted and collaborated on research in Latin America concerning food sovereignty movements and policy, agroecological transitions, gender and development, and multi-actor agricultural development initiatives.
+She is currently working on a co-authored book project that explores the coloniality of environmental justice and governance in relation to socio-environmental conflicts over extractivism.

 Selected Publications